Munaikh/munaikh/README.md

-### Hi there, My name is Abdullah from Kuwait 🇰🇼 👋
+### Hi there, my name is Abdullah from Kuwait 🇰🇼 👋

 - 🎓 University of Glasgow
 - 💻 Dart, Swift, Python (Flutter, SwiftUI, UIKit)